Latest Sports Picks, News and Previews

 To become a legend in your sport, it takes a combination of time, dedication, and relentless effort to achieve the heights in your career.
 When it comes to the sport of golf, practicing your consistency couldn’t be more important especially when it comes down to becoming the best of all time.
+Here we share some of Tiger Woods’ record-breaking feats, and pick out the 5 with the best shot of remaining unbroken.

 Tiger Woods is one of the rare golfers with a legacy that completely outshines most.
 Over the last two decades, he’s become known as the best golfer of all time, mostly due to his incredible records.
 So for this article, we’ll be discussing Tiger Woods’ greatest records in golf history, including most of his win records, cut-making streaks, and more!